When is Refinancing Worth it?

 Are you looking for a mortgage?
 We can assist you!
 Give us a call today at (860) 658-7100.
 Ready to begin?
 Apply Online Now.

 It has been said that only if your new interest will be at least two points lower, should you refinance your loan.
 That may have been true a while back, but with the fact that refinancing has been costing less recently, it's never the wrong time to think about a new mortgage loan!
 Refinancing has a number of benefits that can make it worth the up-front expenditure a few times over.

-You could be able to lower your interest rate (sometimes substantially) and make smaller monthly payments with a refinanced loan.
-You may also have the option to "cash out" a portion of the built-up equity in your residence, that you are able use to consolidate debt, make home improvements, or plan a vacation.
-With reduced interest rates, you might also be able to build your home equity more quickly by switching to a shorter term mortgage loan.
+You may be able to bring down your interest rate (sometimes substantially) and reduce your mortgage payment amount with your refinanced mortgage loan.
+You also may have the option of pulling out some of the equity in your home by "cashing out" some funds to renovate your home, consolidate debt, or plan a special vacation.
+With lower rates, you may also be able to build your home equity faster by switching to a shorter term mortgage loan.